 The link between singing and human health is well-established.
 Singing together has a unique power to unite people of all backgrounds improving our health and happiness.
 The link between the natural world and our health is becoming more widely understood.
 Humans going into lockdown had a very positive impact on our environment, reducing emissions and giving animals close to extinction a reprise.
 The challenge now for humanity is to recognise our impact and build a more sustainable future, in which future generations will have the opportunity to be nurtured by both music and nature.

 Music has long been a communication tool for societal issues.
-The Bach Choir commissioned and recorded Richard Blackfords Voices in Exile in 2005, and in 2012 took to the Proms stage for their premiere of Bob Chilcott’s The Angry Planet.
+The Bach Choir commissioned and recorded Richard Blackfords Voices of Exile in 2005, and in 2012 took to the Proms stage for their premiere of Bob Chilcott’s The Angry Planet.
 Gabriel Jackson’s evocative piece based on words by playwright and choir-member Laura-Jane Foley is the perfect narrative for this next environmental dawn we want to see.

 An innovative partnership: The Bach Choir and We Dream Films